johnkeru/tatsys/README.md

    ```

 6. **Start the Application:**
-   - In one terminal, navigate to the CLIENT folder and run:
+   - In one terminal, for CLIENT, run:
      ```bash
      npm start
      ```
-   - In the second terminal, navigate to the SERVER folder and run:
+   - In the second terminal, for SERVER, run:
      ```bash
      npm start
      ```